valu3s-mu/mu-fret/README.md

 * _Adventures in FRET and Specification_: A paper giving an overview of a number of case studies that have been formalised in FRET, and providing analysis and lessons learned from the formalisation process.
 Available: [https://link.springer.com/chapter/10.1007/978-3-031-75380-0_7](https://link.springer.com/chapter/10.1007/978-3-031-75380-0_7)

+* _Sharper Specs for Smarter Drones: Formalising Requirements with FRET_ : A paper published at REFSQ2025 describing our formalisation of the requirements for the ProVANT Emergentia tilt-rotor drone, producing four iterations of FRETish requirements.
+Available on Springer: [https://link.springer.com/chapter/10.1007/978-3-031-88531-0_25](https://link.springer.com/chapter/10.1007/978-3-031-88531-0_25)

 ## The VALU3S Project